Good and Bad Passwords How-To

 Amazon or other online retail account that includes credit card

-numbers more important and sensitive than the password to a Hotmail
+numbers more important and sensitive than the password to a Gmail

 or other disposable web based e-mail account.
 The password to a